Master of Middle-Earth: Later

 Charles W. Nelson, in Journal of the Fantastic in the Arts, noting that the book was one of the first scholarly studies of Tolkien, wrote in 1994 that it contained "one of the most complete discussions of love and emotional attachments in the trilogy, including a fascinating treatment of self-love and its injurious affects on the evil characters".
+The science fiction author Karen Haber called the book the "highest point" of academic criticism of Tolkien during his lifetime.